Luigian/Alone_In_The_Dark/README.md

 # C Exam Alone In The Dark

 This is a collection of the exercises that I have faced so far in the "C Exam Alone In The Dark - Beginner".
 These exams allow me to check my achievements when i am alone in front of the computer, without peers and without internet.
-To validate this 42 project (which is a prerequisite for my departure in the 1st stage), i must validate 5 exams with a minimum score of 75, that means, be able to succed on exercises of level 4.
+To validate this 42 project (which is a prerequisite for my departure in the 1st stage), i must validate 5 exams with a minimum score of 75, which  means be able to succed on exercises of level 4.

 ### Key points: